Save the Date! Summer Camp 2018 is June 27th-July 3rd.

 How to Apply:

-Application coming soon!
+Apply here!
 Please put time and care into your application, if our applicant pool is larger than the spaces for camp, we will not except every application.
-Expect to hear if you have been accepted to camp by May 1st.
+Early registration applications are due by May 1st!
+You will hear if you are accepted the first week of May.
+We encourage you to apply early!

 Want to help fund the camp?
 Or pay for the scholarship so a teen can attend for free?
 You can make a donation here!